MarcoGarlet/CTF-Writeups/angstrom2019/PieShop.md

 This combination was terrible especially with PIE code:

-this kind of protection makes unpredicatble where code segment were loaded and change every time we execute binary.
-Of course the offsets, in the code section, remain the same.
-For istance we know that the offset of `flag` function ends with `1a9`, the `gets_pie` with `1bc` etc.
+this kind of protection makes unpredicatble where code segment were loaded changing every time we execute binary.
+Of course the offsets, in the code section, remained the same.
+For istance we knew that the offset of `flag` function ends with `1a9`, the `gets_pie` with `1bc` etc.

 I explored two alternativies: